An open source approach to liver 3D cell culture models

 How to leverage the OpenLiver™ HepaRG™ NP 3D model

 We understand that many pharmaceutical Clients performing toxicity assays do not want to be reliant on proprietary third party models.
 Therefore, as part of the OpenLiver initiative, Visikol will provide all researchers with the protocols, guidance, tutorials, sourcing guidelines and validation criteria to enable internal reproduction of these models internally if needed.
-Researchers can either use the Visikol protocols to generate their own models, work with Visikol on a service project that leverages these models, or purchase live, ready-to-use models for use in their own internal research efforts.
+Researchers can either use the Visikol protocols to generate their own models or work with Visikol on a service project that leverages these models.

 HepaRG™ NP 3D model features: Relevant cell subtypes present